Jimithunder/strudel/README.md

 - **Cursor sharing**: See where other users are typing
 - **Room-based sessions**: Each collaboration session has a unique room ID
 - **No account required**: Just share the URL and start collaborating
+- **Generative AI**: You can generate code snippets using your gen ai api key

 ## Using Strudel In Your Project